 NPH Dominican Republic: What Love Can Accomplish

 Purposefully designed to resemble a small town, Casa Santa Ana is situated in the middle of two extremes; poor migrant sugar cane farmer settlements (bateys) and professional US baseball leagues.
 The backdrop of the bateys has enabled our family to truly serve the most vulnerable population, undocumented Haitian workers and their families who are smuggled through the border.
 Beginning in January 2003, the home began with seven children in a rented house in the town of San Pedro de Macoris.
-Today there are now 231 children living in 12 family-style homes on our own property.
+Today there are now over 200 children living in 12 family-style homes on our own property.

 Through a benefactor, a large plot of land was purchased and construction began on the NPH village of Casa Santa Ana.
 In September 2005, the family moved into their new home.
 Thanks to the help and support of dedicated local construction workers, volunteers from Canada and the US and to both national and international donations, construction has continued over the years.
 The facilities consist of two school buildings, volunteer & visitor house, administration building, chapel, central kitchen, clinic, two smaller visitor homes and four homes for staff.
 The property also includes various agricultural areas, farm land, greenhouse, playgrounds, gardens, basketball court and our own baseball and soccer fields.